At a glance

 Why it’s important: Trouble with fine motor skills can make it hard to hold a pen or pencil properly.
 This can make the physical act of writing a slow and difficult process.

 The evaluator will look at the results of all the testing together.
-He should also look at it along with other types of tests.
+They should also look at it along with other types of tests.
 These should include tests that measure expressive language skills like oral vocabulary.

 It may take a few weeks to get the results.
 The evaluator will put all the information together and write a report.